tejashah88/mathquiver/docs/algorithms/latex-variable-extraction.md

 # LaTeX Variable Extraction Algorithm

+Author: Claude Sonnet 4.5

 ## Overview

-The LaTeX Variable Extraction algorithm analyzes mathematical expressions written in LaTeX and extracts all variable names, including those with subscripts and superscripts.
-The algorithm distinguishes between variables that should be kept together (like `M^{sl}`) and those that should be split into components (like `e^{ax+b}`).
+This algorithm scans a LaTeX expreession for math variables, attempting to preserve subscript and superscript notation.
+It tries to distinguish between variables that should be kept together (like `M^{sl}`) and those that should be split into components (like `e^{ax+b}`).

----

 ## Design Principles